Our massages are priced by the length of time you choose. All sessions may include any style of massage that your massage therapist is trained in.

 Geriatric Massage: This is a form of massage designed to meet the specific needs of older populations.
 It involves the use of hands to manipulate the soft tissues of the body with long relaxing strokes towards the heart to improve blood circulation, relieve pain, and increase range of motion.
 Active or passive movement of the joints may also be part of geriatric massage.
 All of our therapists are proficient at geriatric massage.

 Hot Stone Therapy: In this therapy, heated stones are used to massage the body for a very relaxing experience.
 The client may choose how much of their session to involve the hot stones to achieve the optimum relaxation during the massage.
-A very nice thing to do in the wintertime!
-Noelle is the only therapists who offers this massage style.
+A lovely thing to do in the wintertime!
+Noelle is the only therapist who offers this massage style.
 We require at least 1 hour’s advance notice to include stones in your massage.
 The session length must be 60 minutes or longer.

 Myofascial Release: Fascia is the soft tissue component of the connective tissue that provides support and protection for the muscles.
 Pain may occur when this tissue becomes restricted.
 The practitioner will use techniques to slowly stretch restricted fascia by applying pressure and aiming to restore flexibility and range of motion to the muscles and surrounding joints.